Fiat 124: 1970 revisions and the 124 Special T

 The renewed Special sported a completely redesigned front end.
 A black, square-mesh radiator grille was crossed by a horizontal bright bar joining the dual headlamps; each of the four round lamps was set in its own square, bright-edged housing.
 The grille-headlamps assembly was flanked by the turn indicators.
 Front and rear the bumpers had lost their over-riders, replaced by full-width rubber strips.
 At the rear the lamps were also new—still horizontal and rectangular in shape unlike the ones used on the standard saloon—and the whole tail panel was surrounded by a chromed profile.

 Inside there was a new dashboard with imitation wood inserts, carpets instead of rubber mats, and cloth upholstery.

 The "T" in 124 Special T stood for twin cam, hinting at the car's 1,438 cc dual overhead camshaft engine, derived from the Sport Coupé and Spider but in a milder state of tune.
 Coded 124 AC.300, this engine had revised valve timing and fuel system and produced 80 PS at 5,800 rpm and convert 11.45 of torque at 4,000 rpm.
 According to the manufacturer top speed was 160 km/h.
 Externally the Special T was identical to the Special, save for model badging at the rear.

+3rd Series

+In 1972, Fiat made a number of alterations to the 124 saloon and stationwagon, visually, mechanically and value-wise.
+The standard model gained 5 horsepower, with the 1.2L engine now delivering 65 PS and raising the saloon's top speed to 150 km/h.
+This version can be distinguished by a new grille in matte black and the flush door handles already known from the Special.
+Inside, the dashboard received a strip of wood veneer, dark dial backgrounds, a water temperature gauge and a spot to install a radio.
+Instead of rubber floor mats, there was a bouclé carpet.
+The speedometer scale went from 0 to 170 km/h rather than 160 km/h.
+Also the 1.4L engine in the 124 Special gained 5 PS, raising its top speed to 155 km/h.
+The 124 Special T was now also available with the 1.6L twin cam engine from the Fiat 132 saloon and 124 sports models, producing 95 PS and a top speed of 170 km/h.
+A 5-speed gearbox was available as an option on the 124 Special T. These 124 Special and Special T versions can be recognized by two horizontal air intakes between the grille and front bumper.